 If you have an exemption, you do not need to pay child support for as long as the exemption lasts.

-Paying (liable) parents can apply for a child support exemption for long-term illness, hospital or rehab, prison, being under 16, or as the victim of a sex offence.
+Paying (liable) parents can apply for a child support exemption for long-term illness, hospital or a treatment centre, prison, being under 16, or as the victim of a sex offence.

 You can get an exemption no matter where you’re living – in New Zealand or overseas.

-You can apply for a temporary exemption if you’re in hospital, compulsory rehab or prison, or have a long-term illness or injury that stops you from doing paid work.
+You can apply for a temporary exemption if you’re in hospital, a treatment centre for substance addiction or prison, or you have a long-term illness or injury that stops you from doing paid work.

 To apply, your situation needs to last for at least 13 weeks, and your income must be very low.